 Use the [Ctrl]+[Z] keys to move the bone back to its original position.
 (If you can’t get them back by pressing [Ctrl]+[Z], you can reset the rotation by pressing [Alt]+[R].

 When you have moved all the bones and found nothing strange, you are done adding bones.
-However, please see below.
+However, if an issue arises, please see the example below.

-This is where a function called Weight Paint comes in handy, as it allows you to adjust the weight of the bones.
+To fix this problem, a function called Weight Paint will allow you to adjust the weight of the bones.